asangoi/GettingCleaningDataProject/README.md

 * abcd - variable containing the decast data with mean function applied

 Finally the dataframe abcd is written to a file called tidy_set.txt.
-The code file is named run_analysis.R and is commiteed to this repo.
+The code file is named run_analysis.R and is committed to this repo.

 ### Notes ###
 * Print commands have been added in the middle - it serves as a progress indicator